 Hi Leah - Sorry to hear you're still having issues.

 The grey screen you've described is occurring because of a bug in PressForward, which is causing fatal errors.
 I've just put a hotfix in place, and I'll follow up with a proper fix within the next day.
 For the moment, you can access the Jetpack dashboard again.

 It's possible that the PressForward fatal error was responsible for the subscription failures.
 Do you have any more content in the queue with which you could test this theory?

-#8 Updated by Leah Feder over 2 years ago
+#8 Updated by Leah Feder about 5 years ago

 I'm able to access Jetpack again, but things aren't working as hoped: